 Anita and I chose to attend the VHF contesting, Low-Band Antenna, and Waterfall Displays sessions, which were all very interesting.
 It was also great to see all of our friends from Contesting Community.

 We began our visit to the Hamvention exhibit halls at the ARRL booth.
 It is quite something to see the scope of the activities that The ARRL engages in for the benefit of the Amateur Radio Community.

-One thing that caught our eye there was the very well put together Emergency Go Kits that the ARRL can supply in disaster relief situations.
+One thing that caught our eye there was the very well put together Emergency Go-Kits that the ARRL can supply in disaster relief situations.

 Next, we visited the Elecraft booth and saw the newly announced K3S Transceiver.
 The K3S is a pretty major upgrade to Elecraft’s popular K3 transceiver.
 Most of the K3S upgrades can be retrofitted to existing K3 Transceivers.
-Elecraft’s approach to making significant upgrades available to update older version’s of their radios is a major selling point for them.
+Elecraft’s approach to making significant upgrades available to update the older versions of their radios is a major selling point for them.

-We also saw the recently added accessories for the Elecraft KX3 Transceiver – the KX3 Pan Adapter and the KPA100 100w Amplifier.
+We also saw the recently added accessories for the Elecraft KX3 Transceiver – the KX3 Pan Adapter and the KXPA100 100w Amplifier.
 These are both excellent units which we have added to our KX3 Transceiver setup.
 The PX3 provides a really nice band activity and waterfall display capability and the KPA100 is nicely integrated with the KX3 making the combination a 100W transceiver package.
 Look for more on our experiences with the PX3 and KPA100 in future posts.

 We had the opportunity to spend a little time with our friend Bob Heil, K9EID again this year.
 Bob and the HAM Nation crew are always fun to listen to.
 Bob was also part of Contest University this year where he spoke about improving contest audio.

-The Dayton HAMvention is always a treat for us.
+The Dayton Hamvention is always a treat for us.
 We hope to see some of our readers there in the future.